AppImage/docs.appimage.org/source/user-guide/mac.rst

 .. image:: https://user-images.githubusercontent.com/2480569/29998412-7f0f9416-902a-11e7-9d5f-472649e1af34.png

-This chapter compares the AppImage terms to its macOS equivalents.
+This page compares the AppImage terms to its macOS equivalents.
 It should help macOS to Linux switchers to "get" AppImage concepts quickly.

 +---------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------+